terasakisatoshi/Gomah.jl/README.md

 - This repo provides train/inference procedure of MNIST model known as Hello World of Deep Learning on [Julia](https://julialang.org/) runtime.
 These techniques are based on [Chainer](https://chainer.org/) and [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).
+- NEW: Add feature to convert ResNet50/Chainer -> ResNet50/Flux.jl

 # Usage